CrowdStrike/Cloud-AWS/Falcon-Integration-Gateway/README.md

 ![Instance IAM role permissions](images/fig-instance-role-policies.png)

 #### Creating the FIG instance and installing the service application
+The FIG service application was developed to run efficiently as a service on a small Linux EC2 instance.
+> This instance can be scaled up as necessary.

+The minimum requirements for this instance are:
++ t2.micro (or better) - 1 vCPU, 2 GB RAM
++ Amazon Linux 2 or CentOS 7
++ Python 3 and PIP3 installed
+    - boto3 client library installed via PIP (--user)
+    - requests client library installed via PIP (--user)
++ The necessary IAM permissions to access SSM parameters and publish messages to our SQS queue
++ A route to the Internet

 ##### Installing the FIG service during instance creation
 This solution supports execution via a User Data script, which allows for deployment via CloudFormation or Terraform.